top of page

 3. Ritual Zero Proof

-After all, if you hope to be a true market leader, someone who wants to earn respect and command the attention of the marketplace, your startup brand marketing must never leave doubt about who's steering the wheel.
+If you hope to be a true market leader, someone who wants to earn the respect and attention of the marketplace, your startup brand marketing must never leave doubt about who's number one.

 4. Policygenius